-FASB Statement No. 155, Accounting for Certain Hybrid Financial Instruments (FAS 155), issued in February 2006, requires bifurcation of certain derivatives embedded in interests in securitized financial assets and permits fair value measurement (i.e., a fair value option) for any hybrid financial instrument that contains an embedded derivative that would otherwise require bifurcation under paragraphs 12 and 13 of FASB Statement No. 133, Accounting for Derivative Instruments and Hedging Activities (FAS 133).
-Bifurcation is required when the economic characteristics and risks of the embedded derivative are not clearly and closely related economically to the economic characteristics and risks of the host contract and certain other conditions are met.
-Under the fair value option in FAS 155, a bank may irrevocably elect to initially and subsequently measure an eligible hybrid financial instrument in its entirety at fair value, with changes in fair value recognized in earnings, rather than bifurcating the instrument and accounting for the embedded derivative separately from the host contract.
-The election can be made on an instrument-by-instrument basis, but must be supported by appropriate documentation.
+FASB Statement No. 155, Accounting for Certain Hybrid Financial Instruments (FAS 155), issued in February 2006, requires bifurcation of certain derivatives embedded in interests in securitized financial assets and permits fair value measurement (i.e., a fair value option) for any hybrid financial instrument that contains an embedded derivative that would otherwise require bifurcation under FASB Statement No. 133, Accounting for Derivative Instruments and Hedging Activities (FAS 133).
 In addition, FAS 155 clarifies which interest-only and principal-only strips are not subject to FAS 133.
-The June 2007 Call Report instruction book update included revised Glossary entries for "Derivative Contracts" and "Equity-Indexed Certificates of Deposit" that incorporate the provisions of FAS 155.
-The Glossary entry for "Derivative Contracts" also includes additional information on embedded derivatives and FAS 133.

 For Call Report purposes, FAS 155 must be applied to all financial instruments acquired, issued, or subject to a remeasurement event (as defined in the standard) occurring after the beginning of a bank's first fiscal year that begins after September 15, 2006.
 The fair value option may also be applied upon adoption of FAS 155 to a bank's existing hybrid financial instruments that had been bifurcated prior to adoption.
-Earlier adoption of FAS 155 was permitted as of the beginning of an earlier fiscal year, provided the bank had not yet issued a financial statement or filed a Call Report for any period of that fiscal year.
 Thus, a bank with a calendar year fiscal year must adopt FAS 155 as of January 1, 2007, unless it elected earlier adoption and applied FAS 155 in its originally filed March 31, 2006, Call Report.
+For further information on hybrid financial instruments and embedded derivatives, please refer to the revised Glossary entries for "Derivative Contracts" and "Equity-Indexed Certificates of Deposit" that incorporate the provisions of FAS 155 and were included in the June 2007 Call Report instruction book update.